trivago/prettier-plugin-sort-imports/README.md

 ```

 _Default behavior:_ The plugin moves the third party imports to the top which are not part of the `importOrder` list.
-To move the third party imports at desired place, You can use
+To move the third party imports at desired place, you can use `<THIRD_PARTY_MODULES>` to assign third party imports to the appropriate position:
 ```
 "importOrder": ["^@core/(.*)$", "<THIRD_PARTY_MODULES>", "^@server/(.*)$", "^@ui/(.*)$", "^[./]"],
 ```